Web Browser Engineering (2021)

 I hope to one day be able to jump in and contribute to break that moat!
 And this books looks like an amazing start!

-_benj | 20 hours ago
+_benj | a year ago

 I've been levelling up on browser internals, and this book is awesome.
 It helps build up intuition on how browsers work, without going through the millions of lines of chrome code.

-CrayKhoi | 20 hours ago
+CrayKhoi | a year ago

 Is there a promotional code for HN?
 I was a happy user of HTMLUnit [1] with Jython [2] in the past and am very interested in a future where we can automatically generate portions of browser code using code generation and verification techniques.
 I've never felt as comfortable with tools like Playwright/Cypress/Selenium as I did with HTMLUnit (with all due respect to both).